x5gtrn/hashnode-daisuke.masuda.tokyo/cmh9tqdv3000002l5cnj27ile.md

 4. Install an ingress controller and configure a TLS certificate via AWS Certificate Manager.

-5. Optionally enable queue mode and autoscaling.
+5. Optionally, enable queue mode and autoscaling.

 **Pros:** resilient, scalable and cloud‑native; integrates with other AWS services; can roll out updates with zero downtime.